 - 1 lb carrots, peeled and cut into chunks or coins

 - 10 cloves chopped garlic

-- 2 cups good Pinot Noir (or other good quality dry red)
+- 2 cups good quality Pinot Noir, or other full-bodied Burgundy wine

 - 2 TB tomato paste

 - 4 TB butter, room temperature

 - 1 lb fresh button or cremini mushrooms, thickly sliced

 - Preheat the oven to 350F with rack on lower middle position.
 Heat 2 TB oil in large Dutch oven (or heavy, oven-safe pot with tight fitting lid.)
 Add bacon and cook over medium until evenly and lightly browned throughout.
 Using a slotted spoon, remove bacon to a large plate.
 Remaining oil and grease should stay in the pot.

 - Using paper towels, thoroughly dry uncooked beef and sprinkle the cubes evenly with a thin layer of kosher salt and fresh ground pepper.
 Reheat the oil/bacon grease in the Dutch oven and sear the beef cubes in a single layer, working in batches, until each cube is brown on all sides.
 Do not over crowd the pan, making sure to leave some space between each piece of beef.
 Add more oil as needed to finish browning.
 Set beef aside in plate with the bacon.

 - If needed, heat 2 TB oil in pot.
 Add carrots, onions, garlic, 1 TB kosher salt, 2 tsp black pepper and sauté for 5 minutes until onions are lightly browned.
 Deglaze bottom of pot, adding 1 TB oil as needed.
 Add Cognac and cook another 10 minutes on medium.